 To meet the requirements of all use cases, the WA tool should be designed as a modular, mobile system, with autonomous sensor components.
 Wireless sensors will be preferred, with regards to the driving use case.
 Concerning the target user group, age-related changes in information processing have to be taken into account, when developing a HMI (human-machine-interface).
-In a further questionnaire, necessary system requirements based on VDI 3780 are recorded in order to define criteria on the basis of which suitable sensors can be selected.
-The aim is to select a sensor that meets all criteria.
-If several sensors can meet all relevant criteria, the decision depends on the price of the sensors.
-This means that if several sensors are available, the device with the best price will be selected.
-The questionnaire for determining the criteria on the basis of which the sensors are selected is presented in D2.2.
+In general, the system should be designed after the best value for money concept, concerning the acquisition of sensors.